dambach/VolMeter/content/about/whatIsVolMeter.md

 ## Why is it better than standard bioelectrical analysis and other approaches ?

-Standard bioelectrical analysis is great for the assessment whole body composition however it cannot provide absolute values of muscle volume with a specific region of the body such as thigh or forearm.
+Standard bioelectrical analysis is great for the assessment whole body composition however it cannot provide absolute values of muscle volume within a specific region of the body such as thigh or forearm.
 Local bioelectrical analysis methods do not provide estimations of muscle volume.

 ## Patents